Ioan Slavici: World War I and later years

 In 1909, Slavici began work for the pro-German newspaper Ziua.
 With the outbreak of World War I, his writings at the newspaper brought him into conflict with other intellectuals who supported the Triple Entente powers.
 On 14 August 1916, Romania entered the War on the Entente side, attacking Hungary in Transylvania.
 After a successful German and Austro-Hungarian counterattack, Romania had most of its territory (including Bucharest) occupied by the German, Austro-Hungarian, and Bulgarian troops in the summer of 1917.

 The Romanian legitimate government took refuge in Iași, with the Central Powers establishing a puppet administration for the occupied lands.
 Slavici collaborated with the new government, being employed as editor of the official journal, the Bucharest Gazette.
 After the German withdrawal in November 1918, he was put on trial for his wartime activities and spent one year in jail, while his reputation with the intelligentsia was tarnished.

 In 1925 Slavici went to stay with his daughter in Panciu (a town now in Vrancea County).
 He died there later that year, and was buried at the hermitage within Brazi Monastery.

 Antisemitism

-In contrast to the Junimea leadership (but consistent with the attitudes expressed by some of the group's members), Slavici was a noted antisemite.
+In contrast to the Junimea leadership, Slavici was an outspoken antisemite.
 His early definition of Jews as "a disease" was doubled by his arguments in favor of their violent expulsion from Romanian soil: